 Advance Fee Scheme: In an advanced fee scheme, perpetrators solicit victims to send them relatively small sums of money in the hope of realizing a larger gain.
 To participate in this particular “investment” opportunity, the fraudster requires that the investor send additional funds to cover the costs of purported taxes and processing fees.
 After receiving the fees, the fraudsters misappropriate the funds.
 The promised gains never materialize because there is no underlying investment.

 Securities fraud can be devastating to an investor and can result in significant losses and damages to an investor’s portfolio.
 If you suspect you have been defrauded or your investment adviser is being non-responsive or changing his story to explain why things in your portfolio have changed, call us.
 An experienced attorney may be able to help victims of investment fraud recover their losses.
 In both state and federal courts, as well as in FINRA or AAA arbitration, a successful fraud claim may entitle the prevailing party to compensatory damages, treble damages, punitive damages, and attorneys’ fees.
-The attorneys at Lax & Neville have experience representing hundreds of fraud victims.
+Our Team at Lax & Neville has experience representing hundreds of fraud victims.
 Contact the firm today if you believe that you are a victim of securities fraud.